Singapore's Fraser & Neave says in beer spat with Myanmar partner

 SINGAPORE (Reuters) - Singapore property and drinks conglomerate Fraser and Neave Ltd (FRNM.SI) said on Thursday its joint venture partner, which is run by the Myanmar military, plans to start arbitration proceedings over the company’s stake in Myanmar Brewery Ltd.

 The brewery represents only a small part of F&N’s business but losing its stake would mean being shut out of one of Asia’s fastest growing beer markets.
-In a May earnings briefing, F&N said its Myanmar beer business had recorded double digit growth from a year earlier.
+In its latest earnings briefing, F&N said its Myanmar beer business had recorded double digit growth from a year earlier.

 F&N, which is controlled by Thai billionaire Charoen Sirivadhanabhakdi, currently holds 55 percent of Myanmar Brewery while Myanmar Economic Holdings Ltd (MEHL) holds the remaining 45 percent.